-There’s also two smart noise technologies that that help these earbuds stand out.
+There are also two smart noise technologies that help these earbuds stand out.
 Tapping the left earbud once will activate Talk-Thru, which quietens audio for momentary conversation or when you need to be on alert, while Ambient Aware (tap the left earbud twice) recreates outside noise using external microphones.

 UA has gone for stamina rather than convenience, though, and the charging case can feel like a bit of a brick to carry around – especially during exercise.
 You also won’t get any speed charging features here, meaning you shouldn’t wait until five minutes before a workout to plug the case into the wall.
 But for the sporty among you, the pros should certainly outweigh the cons.